quixio/quix-docs/docs/platform/how-to/ingest-csv.md

 ## Using pandas

-The pandas library allows the contents of a CSV file to be easily loaded into a pandas dataframe.
+The pandas library enables the contents of a CSV file to be easily loaded into a pandas dataframe.
 If this data is to be published to a stream it must have a timestamp.
 If one is not present in the CSV data, it can be added, but that complicated the code a little.
 The following example demonstrates loading data from an uploaded CSV file where the data contains a timestamp column:

 ```python
 import quixstreams as qx